opendevshop/devshop/aegir_ansible_inventory/README.md

 For now, the inventory is locked in to use the 'aegir' user.
 Once we have a field on servers we will be able to change this.

+## Next Steps

+Now that we have have an inventory and groups, we should be able to associate ansible roles with aegir services.

+This is the first step toward having "node/add/server" in Aegir actually fully bootstrap the servers.

+A requirement of that is tracking what "user" the server is allowing us to connect as.
+In our opinion this should be added to aegir core.

+We will need to connect as root to provision servers.

+The recommended workflow would be to have a separate user on your server that has SSH access as root or as a user that can "sudo".
+We are developing these best practices now and will use this repo to codify it.

+Stay tuned!